-Happiness is sometimes divided into two parts: hedonia (pleasure) and eudaimonia (thriving or purposeful living), but most of the time, when people say “happiness,” they are referring to a combination of both fleeting positive emotions and a deeper sense of purpose in life.
+Happiness is sometimes divided into hedonic (pleasure) and eudaimonic (thriving or purposeful living).
+Still, when people say “happiness,” they are referring to a combination of fleeting positive emotions and a more profound sense of purpose in life.
 In this article, we’ll look at what happiness looks like.
 We hope you enjoy reading it as much as we do.

 What Does Happiness Look Like?

-You can draw using the online sketchpad below, or if you need some ideas for what happiness looks like, go to Pinterest and look at pictures that others have shared.
+You can draw using the online sketchpad below, or if you need some ideas for happiness, go to Pinterest and look at pictures that others have shared.
 Perhaps your beautiful desserts, gardens, or smiling people make you happy.
 Furthermore, take a moment to investigate and discover what happiness means to you.

 What Exactly Is Happiness?

-Happiness is an emotional state characterized by feelings of joy, fulfillment, satisfaction, and contentment.
-While happiness can be defined in a variety of ways, it is frequently described as involving positive emotions and life satisfaction.
+Happiness is an emotional state characterized by joy, fulfillment, satisfaction, and contentment.
+While happiness can be defined in various ways, it is frequently described as involving positive emotions and life satisfaction.

-Related Articles: Halloween Date Ideas: 27+ Options for You in 2022(Updated)
+Related Articles: Halloween Date Ideas: 27+ Options for You in 2023(Updated)

 Two important aspects of happiness (or subjective well-being) are: